 Effects Causes Solutions The mix is not totally clear, some "filaments" are visible The mix is not homogeneous enough Stir untill the mix becomes totally clear Some bubbles won't go up, there are stuck on mould sides or on included parts.
 Bubbles are stuck because of the capillarity or because of the shape.
-Soak all surfaces with mixed resin prior to casting Resin hardened but there are still some "filaments" inside Hardening is not 100% complete or the mix was not homogenous enough Wait during 72h The part went slightly yellow during hardening A moderate exotherm oxydized the resin Complete the hardening with a UV exposure, clearness should reappear - Strong yellowing during hardening Lower room temperature or product temperature Decrease casting thickness Use a slower system - Surface is not flat (waves in surface) Highly exetherm reaction - Cracks Highly exotherm reaction - Important shrinkage Hardening did not occured after 72h Mixing ratio was incorrect or harde- ning is very slow due to low tempe- rature Check mixing ratio or increase room temperature, oven post curing is pos- sible (not over 40°C)
+Soak all surfaces with mixed resin prior to casting Resin hardened but there are still some "filaments" inside Hardening is not 100% complete or the mix was not homogenous enough Wait during 72h - Strong yellowing during hardening - Surface is not flat (waves in surface) Highly exotherm reaction - Lower room temperature or product temperature - Cracks rigilly exotherm reaction - Decrease casting thickness - Important shrinkage Hardening did not occured after 72h Mixing ratio was incorrect or hardening is very slow due to low temperature Check mixing ratio or increase room temperature, oven post curing is possible (not over 40°C)